• A close-up photo of a small, bright yellow glossy flower with nine petals.

 • The reproductive strategies of lesser celandine can make it a challenging plant to control.
 The window for control is quite short, making persistence and follow up in subsequent years key to management.
 Once small populations are found, they should be controlled quickly to prevent further spread.
 Its short lifecycle also makes it a difficult plant to detect.

-• Manual control is possible if there are small infestations, but care should be taken to dig up all the plant’s parts, bagging and properly disposing the plant material to avoid moving bulbils and tubers.
+• Manual control is possible if there are small infestations, but care should be taken to dig up all parts of the plants, bagging and properly disposing the plant material to avoid moving bulbils and tubers.

-• Mowing should not be done as that could spread bulbils further.
+• Mowing should not be done as it could spread bulbils further.

 • For larger infestations, the use of systemic herbicides will be most effective.
 For chemical control, contact your local University of Minnesota Extension agent, co-op, or certified landscape care expert.